bmx-ng/bmx-site/docs/language/arrays.md

 New [ Dimension1 , Dimension2 etc... ]
 ```

-This returns an array of the specified dimension(s) with each element initialized to #Null.
+This returns an array of the specified dimension(s) with each element initialized to [Null].
 For example:

 ```blitzmax
 Local int_array:Int[]